 On August 29, 2016, it was announced by County Executive Kevin Kamenetz that the county would install 4 systems around the County with a total of 21 MegaWatts of capacity.
 One would have been on "unused portions" of Mt Vista Park.
 It was unclear whether County officials consulted with the community before announcing these plans.
 It appears not.

 Now it's been revealed in the Sun article that the County is making new plans for solar systems at parks and government buildings.
 It uses the four areas in the previous plan, so still includes green areas of Mt.
 Vista Park rather then its parking lot.
 Do we once again get a plan shoved down our throats without any citizen input?
 More information available here.

-Update: The Baltimore Sun is reporting on June 12 that Mt.
+Update: The Baltimore Sun reported on June 12, 2019 that Mt.
 Vista Park has been removed from the plan.